Change... and Hope

 But here's the thing: when this level of change occurs there is no going back to what we were before the change.
 This is what makes it an initiation: it transforms us, forever, into something different than we were before.

 Mythologist Micheal Meade teaches that initiation has three stages.
 My understanding is that the three stages of an initiation go something like this:

 - separation from our normal lives and a plunge into the unknown,

 - an ordeal or brush with death and chaos,

 - renewal and welcome back into the community.

-The ordeal, the middle stage, is a transition, a portal or threshold, between one world and another.
+The ordeal, the middle stage, is a transition, a portal or threshold, between one state of being and another.

 Please leave a comment...

 Are you feeling overwhelmed?
 Hopeful?
 Numb?
 Raw?
 Worried?
 Or something else entirely?
-Please share, below the Endnotes.
+Please share, below the Endnotes and Related Reading.